-Two cables are supplied with the modem, but both cables aren't always needed, depending on the application.
-You will need an EIA RS-232 interface cable (not supplied) to connect the modem to the DTE (data terminal equipment, usually a computer).
+Three RJ-45 cables are supplied with the modem, but all three cables aren't always needed, depending on the application.
+You will need an EIA RS-232 interface cable (included with the MD833A-R6 and MD833AE-R6) to connect the modem to the DTE (data terminal equipment, usually a computer).
 If the modem will be operated in a manual dial mode, you will also need a standard telephone set.